 - Medical expenses: These include all doctor and hospital visits, medication, surgery, diagnostic testing, treatment, therapy, physical rehabilitation, assistive or adaptive devices, and any other costs related to your recovery from your workplace injury.

-- Lost wages: Benefits provide for the replacement of lost wages if your injury causes you to miss work, up to a specific weekly maximum.
+- Lost wages: Benefits replace lost wages if your injury causes you to miss work, up to a specific weekly maximum.

 Workers’ compensation does not cover damages for pain and suffering, however, or other long-term non-monetary losses a victim will continue to suffer from the accident.
 There are certain exceptions to the rule barring lawsuits following an oilfield injury suffered on the job, so explore these with the help of a San Antonio oilfield injury attorney.